-Other causes include infection, crystal-induced arthritis, reactive arthritis, and systemic diseases like sarcoid arthropathy, myelodysplastic and leukemic disorders.
+Other causes of wrist arthritis are infection(septic arthritis), crystal-induced arthritis, reactive arthritis, and systemic diseases like sarcoid arthropathy, myelodysplastic and leukemic disorders.

-Pathophysiology of wrist arthritis depends on arthritis.
+Pathophysiology of wrist arthritis depends on the type of arthritis affecting the wrist.
 Here, we are briefly mentioning the pathophysiology of the most common types.

 Constitutional symptoms like fevers, chills, fatigue, night sweats, and weight loss suggest a systemic cause.
 The systemic cause could be a systemic rheumatological disease, malignancy or septic arthritis.

-Physical examination includes inspection, palpation and special tests.
+Physical examination includes inspection, palpation,range of motion and special tests.

 Inspection: Swelling and deformities are the two important findings associated with arthritis.
 Regarding swelling, it is important to distinguish between a joint effusion from a tenosynovitis or a localized mass.
 Arthritis usually produces a diffuse circumferential swelling.
 Chronic inflammation in diseases like rheumatoid arthritis can cause deformities like volar subluxation of the carpus, carpal collapse, and radial deviation of the carpus.
 It can also result in instability with dorsal subluxation of the ulnar head, which causes "piano key" like movement with downward pressure.